 Thurgood Marshall, Jr. Sells 2,750 Shares of Corecivic Inc (CXW) Stock

-Corecivic Inc Director Thurgood Marshall, Jr. sold 2,750 shares of the company's stock in a transaction that occurred on Thursday, March 23rd.
-The stock was sold at an average price of $32.50, for a total value of $89,375.00.
+Corecivic Inc Director Thurgood Marshall, Jr. sold 2,750 shares of Corecivic stock in a transaction on Thursday, March 23rd.
+The shares were sold at an average price of $32.50, for a total transaction of $89,375.00.

 Comments